If your work qualifies you for certain business deductions on your taxes, you may need to use Form 8995.

 Form 8995 is comparatively easy.
 It has just one page with 17 lines.
 You can use this pared-down version if your total taxable income before the qualified business income deduction falls at or below the threshold mentioned above and you're not a patron of an agricultural or horticultural cooperative.
 If your taxable income before the qualified business income deduction is above the threshold, or you're a patron of a cooperative, you must use the more complicated form.

-For example, say you're a married taxpayer with a taxable income before the qualified business income deduction (line 15 of Form 1040) of $300,000.
+For example, say you're filing as Married Filing Jointly with a taxable income before the qualified business income deduction (line 15 of Form 1040) of $300,000.
 Since your income falls below the cut-off, you can claim the pass-through deduction using Form 8995.
 If, however, your taxable income before the qualified business income deduction was $350,000, you would need to use 8995-A instead.

 Claiming the pass-through deduction on 8995